WELCOME TO THE CRYPTO CRIME VAULT

 The Future Of Crypto Crime and the Impact it Will Have on Organizational Security

 Good afternoon everyone.
-My name is Charles Stockwell, and I’ve come from The Security Stronghold to talk about something pretty cool today.
+I’ve come from The Security Stronghold to talk about something pretty cool today.
 We’re going to explore crypto crime and find out how it will impact your organization in the future.
 I also know everyone came here to have a good time, so I’m going to try and entertain you as much as possible, which usually means buckle up and get ready for the bad jokes.

 How Many of you have kids or interact with children?
 Go Ahead, let me see some hands.
 Should be almost everyone.
 For those of you who do, this will make sense, as for everyone else, hang in there.
 Crypto crime and crypto related attacks are nothing new, but nevertheless, crypto crime is still in its youth.